Board of Directors

 Thank you for believing and investing your time and energy into this program.
 We are looking forward to serving you all for this great cause.
 If you see us around the barn, please feel free to say hi, ask questions, and share any concerns and comments you have.
 Our goal is to make the Great Plains the best program it can be to serve our amazing community!

-Laurie, James, Steve, Christine, Katelyn, and Lisa
+Laurie, Steve, Christine, Lisa and Anthony

 Board Members